-My Path to Art in Mexico
+Stephanie Morgan – My Path to Art

-During this challenging time, I started to paint things I hadn’t before.
+During this challenging time, I started to paint and write things I hadn’t before.
 My first painting took a year to complete.
-I called it Estoy Aqui because I wanted to express what I was feeling, that I am not nothing.
-I am here.
+I called it Estoy Aqui because I wanted to express what I was feeling, that “I am not nothing” I am here.
 It expresses energy, growth, & sensuality, a freedom I was feeling and finally able to portray.

 It is primarily about speaking out against oppression, predators, and the entities that would keep us silent.
-We, especially women, have to realize that our silence benefits control of our lives.
-By speaking out by whatever means we have, our voice, writing, art, it shines a light on things that need to be revealed and changed.
-Most of the time the change required is within us.
-I had to come to a place where I wasn’t afraid.
+We, especially women, have to realize that our silence only perpetuates other’s control of our lives.
+By speaking out by whatever means we have, our voice, writing, and art, we can shine a light on things that need to be revealed and changed.
+Most of the time the ability to speak out requires a change within ourselves.
+I had to come to a place where I wasn’t afraid of my art and the expression of deep feelings.
 I could not be silent, devoured, or ignored anymore.

-I am still learning to find my voice to express things that might not feel right to other people.
-But I look in the mirror and have to please only me.
-Am I honest, am I real?
-At all times, especially in the creation of my art, have I done the best I can do.
+I am still learning to find my voice to express things that might not feel comfortable to other people.
+But I look in the mirror and have to please only myself.
+I ask the question, “Am I honest, am I real?”
+Especially in the creation of my art, have I done the best I can do?
 If “Yes!”, then it is enough.

 Stephanie Dawn Scott Morgan